 Russia’s first public theatre was founded in 1750 in Yaroslavl by Fyodor Volkov, a well-known for his time theatrical actor.
 Since ‘Volkov theatre’ is located in its historical building it provides wide facilities for filming on historical subjects.
 Till now it is still considered the most important provincial theater in Russia.

 Yaroslavl is the hometown of Valentina Tereshkova, the first female cosmonaut.
-In homage to the place she was born, in 2011 Tereshkova established a cultural and educational center dedicated to space research.
+In homage to the place in 2011 Tereshkova established a cultural and educational center dedicated to space research.
 It includes a planetarium and an observatory, and complements the Yaroslavl’s old town architectural ensemble in an unusual but yet remarkable manner.
 Our Yaroslavl fixers can help you with filming the insides and outsides of the site.

 Yaroslavl has a lot of well-restored historical buildings that used to belong to merchants, Sorokin’s homestead (‘The House with Lions’) and the Doncov-Lopatin homestead among them.